Romanian name: Surnames

 The suffix -cea (as in Mihalcea, Grigorcea, Neculcea, Oncea, etc.) is Slavic.

-Furthermore, the Slavic influence on Romanian has manifested itself by way of the emergence of Romanian surnames of Slavic origin (as in Bucinschi, Chirilov, Covaci, Levandovschi, Marcovici, Novac, Knezevici, etc.).
+Furthermore, the Slavic influence on Romanian has manifested itself by way of the emergence of Romanian surnames of Slavic origin (as in Chirilov, Covaci, Levandovschi, Marcovici, Novac, Popoviciu, etc.).

-There are also descriptive family names derived from occupations or nicknames, e.g. Ciobanu/Păcuraru ("shepherd"/"pitch-maker/pitch-vendor"), Croitoru ("tailor"), Fieraru ("smith"), Moraru ("miller"), Bălan ("blond"), Țăranu ("villager") etc. Also some Romanian surnames come from various animals and plants, most probably being former nicknames, with or without the addition of various suffixes, e.g. Bourean(u) ("ox"), Căpreanu ("goat"), Jderoiu ("marten"), Lupu ("wolf"), Ursu ("bear"), Zimbrean ("bison"), Vidraru ("otter").
-Some surnames come from colors: e.g. Roșu (Red), Negru (Black), Albu (White).
+There are also descriptive family names derived from occupations or nicknames, e.g. Ciobanu ("shepherd"), Păcuraru ("pitch-maker", "pitch-vendor"), Croitoru ("tailor"), Fieraru ("smith"), Moraru ("miller"), Bălan ("blond"), Țăranu ("peasant") etc. Also some Romanian surnames come from various animals and plants, most probably being former nicknames, with or without the addition of various suffixes, e.g. Bourean(u) ("ox"), Căpreanu ("goat"), Jderoiu ("marten"), Lupu ("wolf"), Ursu ("bear"), Zimbrean ("bison"), Vidraru ("otter").
+Some surnames come from colors: e.g. Roșu ("red"), Negru ("black"), Albu ("white").

 The most common Romanians surnames in 2007 were Popa (191,938 people), meaning "priest" and Popescu (147,784 people), meaning "priest's son/daughter".

+Usage in official documents

+Currently, multiple given names have to be separated by a hyphen symbol ("-") on birth certificates and other civil status documents.
+For short period of time the law permitted multiple given names being registered without hyphen separation (between Government Ordinance 80/2011 and Law 61/2012) but the Law 61/2012 reverted to the original convention where hyphens are used to separate all given names (such as first name and middle name(s)), and separately the same is true for all surnames/last names.
+This naming convention is used in Romanian official documents to reduce any confusion related to middle names.
+Without the hyphen convention, a middle name could be interpreted either as a second given name/middle name or a first surname.

+Because of this practice, the Romanian ID document ("Carte de Identitate"/"Buletin") and the Romanian passport typically use the same naming convention, although the law covers birth certificates and civil status documents only.
+However, many other documents (such as the driver license or any legal document) may or may not use hyphens.

+Citizens that have been born overseas may be allowed to use their names as recorded in the original foreign document.